-Organizations that have implemented GitOps in the right manner, have seen their development outputs surge by a considerable number.
-Git can efficiently manage features and updates for Kubernetes, because of the self-declarative nature.
+Organizations that have implemented GitOps in the right manner have seen their development outputs surge by a considerable number.
+Git can efficiently manage features and updates for Kubernetes because of its self-declarative nature.
 It also provides efficient means of testing and deploying applications running on Kubernetes.
 When it comes to complex application management tasks, using GitOps with Kubernetes provides several advantages such as a high level of security, simple & precise workflows, efficient cluster management, ease of deployment, reusability across environments, and others.
-Continuous deployment automation with an integrated feedback control loop reduces the deployment time thereby increasing the overall development output.
+Continuous deployment automation with an integrated feedback control loop reduces the deployment time, thereby increasing the overall development output.
 Plus, familiarity with Git makes it easy for developers to manage updates and feature enhancements.

 With GitOps, you can have consistent end-to-end workflows in which all your CI/CD pipeline operations are reproducible.
 Another notable feature of Git is its revert/rollback and fork option.
 With this, you can easily recover from meltdowns, which in turn, improves system reliability.
 It also empowers you with better cluster auditing capabilities even outside Kubernetes.